krober10nd/SeismicMesh/README.md

     )
 ```

-**The user can still specify their own signed distance functions and sizing functions to `generate_mesh` (in serial or parallel) just like the original DistMesh algorithm.
+**The user can still specify their own signed distance functions and sizing functions to `generate_mesh` (in serial or parallel) just like the original DistMesh algorithm but now with quality bounds in 3D.
 Try the codes below!**

 ![Above shows the mesh in ParaView that results from running the code below.](https://user-images.githubusercontent.com/18619644/93465337-05542a80-f8c1-11ea-8774-a059e215088f.png)